DS202-at-ISU/lab-2-team-5-lab-2/README.md

 grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+## Step 1 Results

+**What variables are there?**

+Parcel ID, Address, Style, Occupancy, Sale Date, Sale Price, Multi-sale, Year Built, Acres, Total Living Area (SF), Bedrooms, Finished BSMT (SQ), Lot Area (SF), AC, Fireplace, Neighborhood

+**What type are the variables?**

+There is a mix of categorical (ex.
+Neighborhood, Occupancy, Style) and numerical (ex.
+Total Living Area (SF), Bedrooms, Finished BSMT (SQ), Lot Area (SF)).
+Some of the variables are continuous.

+**What does each variable mean?
+What do we expect their data range to be?**

+Parcel ID: The house ID number in the system, it is a categorical variable and there is no range.

+Address: The address the house is located at, it is a categorical variable and there is no range.

+Style: The architectural style the house was built in, it is a categorical variable, and the range is 12 (there are 12 different styles the house can be classified as)

+Occupancy: How many people live in the house, it is a categorical variable, and the range is 5

+Sale Date: The date the house was sold, it is a categorical variable, and the range is any date between July 3rd, 2017 and August 31st, 2022.

+Sale Price: The price the building was sold for, it is a numerical variable, and the range is 0 - 22 million

+Multi-sale: States if the house has been sold multiple times, it is a numerical variable, and the range is 0 (no), 1 (yes).

+Year Built: The year the building was built, it is a numerical variable, and the range is 1880 to 2022 (where 0 is present as a missing value).

+Acres: The total acres on the property, it is a numerical variable, and the range is 0 to 12.

+Total Living Area (SF): The total living area square footage, it is a numerical variable, and the range is 0 to 6,007.

+Bedrooms: The number of bedrooms in the property, it is a numerical variable, and the range is 0 to 10.

+Finished BSMT (SQ): The finished basement square footage, it is a numerical variable, and the range is 10 to 6,496 (with NA for non-finished basements).

+Lot Area (SF): The square footage of the lot the house was built on, it is a numerical variable, and the range is 0 to 523,228

+AC: States whether the house has air conditioning, it is a numerical variable, and the range is 0 (no), 1 (yes).

+Fireplace: States whether the house has a fireplace, it is a numerical variable, and the range is 0 (no), 1 (yes).

+Neighborhood: What neighborhood the house is located in geographically, it is a categorical variable and there is no range.

+## Step 2 Results

+## Step 3 Results

+## Step 4 Results